robmok/code_gridCell/README.md

 ## Functions index

-bootrm.m - bootstrap confidence intervals for mean and percent/proportion
+- bootrm.m - bootstrap confidence intervals for mean and percent/proportion
-createTrls.m - creates trials (x-y coordinates) for different spatial environments nanconv.m - convolution in 1D or 2D ignoring NaNs; used for smoothing - https://uk.mathworks.com/matlabcentral/fileexchange/41961-nanconv
+- createTrls.m - creates trials (x-y coordinates) for different spatial environments
+- nanconv.m - convolution in 1D or 2D ignoring NaNs; used for smoothing - https://uk.mathworks.com/matlabcentral/fileexchange/41961-nanconv

 ### Functions for univariate scatterplots
 From: https://uk.mathworks.com/matlabcentral/fileexchange/37105-plot-spread-points-beeswarm-plot
-isEven.m
+- isEven.m
-myErrorbar.m
+- myErrorbar.m
-plotSpread.m
+- plotSpread.m
-repeatEntries.m
+- repeatEntries.m

 ### Functions for computing grid scores
-Functions within directory: gridSCORE_packed ndautoCORR.m - computes an autocorrelation or crosscorrelation across two arrays gridSCORE.m - takes autocorrelation plot and computes grid score - can compute two grid scores, the one used in this project is the ’allen’ method
+Functions within directory: gridSCORE_packed
+- ndautoCORR.m - computes an autocorrelation or crosscorrelation across two arrays
+- gridSCORE.m - takes autocorrelation plot and computes grid score - can compute two grid scores, the one used in this project is the ’allen’ method

-Within gridSCORE_packed/gridSCORE_dependencies
-- from the geom2d toolbox: https://uk.mathworks.com/matlabcentral/fileexchange/7844-geom2d
+- within gridSCORE_packed/gridSCORE_dependencies, these are from the geom2d toolbox: https://uk.mathworks.com/matlabcentral/fileexchange/7844-geom2d

-Unused but could be used (kmeans+ initialisation) kmplusInit.m
+Unused but could be used (kmeans+ initialisation)
+- kmplusInit.m